Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 Free the Bees is inspired by the well-known game Battleships, with a few key differences.
 Instead of trying to hurt your opponent, the aim is to help the bees!

-1. Load the game and follow the prompts to read the instructions.
+1. Load the game on with Chrome web browser and follow the prompts to read the instructions.
 1. Enter a player name.
 1. Confirm you would like to play by answering 'Would you like to keep playing Free the Bees?' with Y.
 1. Guess a row and then a column you think the bee is stuck at
 1. Did you feed a bee?
 The program will tell you and then, when you have confirmed you would like to continue, you will see your guess in the hive.
 A bee if you found one, an empty hexagon if you missed.
-1. You have a limited amount of nectar (number of guesses) to help the bees.
+1. You have a limited amount of nectar i.e. number of guesses to help the bees.
 1. If you have another urgent task, you can leave the game when asked 'Would you like to keep playing Free the Bees?'
 Enter N.
+1. Feed as many bees as you can and get your results!
+1. At the end of the game, you can leave when asked 'Would you like to keep playing Free the Bees?' by entering N, or play another round of Free the Bees by entering Y.

 ### Key information for the site